Edwin Ume-Ezeoke: Early life and education

 Edwin Ume-Ezeoke was the ninth son of his father's fourteen sons and was born at Obiagu village, Amichi to Igwe Umeorimili Orji Ezeoke and Lolo Ugbana Umeorimili Ezeoke (later baptized and renamed Elizabeth).
 His father became a warrant chief in 1914 and held that position until his death on 23 June 1952.
 His mother was the daughter of Igwe Dim Oriaku Udensi of the present day Ihitenansa in present-day Imo State.

-A free minded child, kind and exceptionally friendly with his brothers and age mates, Edwin, was surrounded with love.
 His Father being the President of the Customary Court by virtue of his position as the traditional ruler of the town, traveled a lot and always took his son Edwin with him.
 It was during these trips to the Customary Court combined with his occasional presence at the settlement of inter-village disputes that his interest in the study of Law was born.